Why usability testing is a must-have (not a nice-to-have)

 Most unusual job: A Hawaiian shaved ice operator, with 72 flavors and all the snow cones I could eat.

-As a Senior UX Strategist, Joe is a problem-solver tasked with creating solutions to business challenges and objectives while keeping user goals and needs in sharp focus.
+As Manager, UX Strategy, Joe is a problem-solver tasked with creating solutions to business challenges and objectives while keeping user goals and needs in sharp focus.
 Armed with both quantitative and qualitative insights, Joe brings to the table HCI fundamentals with an established background in digital media, marketing, & analytics.
 He helps clients by advocating for the user and balancing the realities of user goals and business goals.

 Fun fact: Joe is an avid traveler and a sucker for vast expanses of land, unique landscapes, and nature.